Assia, Cyprus: Location

-Asha is one of the largest villages in the central part of the Mesaoria valley, in the district of Famagusta.
+Assia is one of the largest villages in the central part of the Mesaoria valley, in the district of Famagusta.
 It is located on the old Nicosia-Famagusta road, about 14 miles east from Nicosia and 24 miles west from Famagusta.
-West, and almost adjacent to Asha, is Afania.
+West, and almost adjacent to Assia, is Afania.
 East is Vatili.
 To the north is Angkastina, Marathovounos, Mousoulita and Stroggylos.
 To the south, a little further than the villages mentioned above, where Tremetousia, Arsos, Athienou and two small Turkish Cypriot villages, Agia and Melousia.

 To the north of the village extends the valley of Mesaoria.
 The land was fertile and was the major source of wheat for the island.
 In older times, the valley also produced cotton, sesami, grapes and a variety of vegetables.
 The land is so fertile mainly because of the river Yialias, which both supplied the necessary irrigation but also deposited rich soil over the adjacent farmland.
 Water from Yialias was diverted to the surrounding areas through an old system of irrigation channels.

 The area to the south, known as Trachonas, is less fertile and depends largely on rain but also some wells.
 Most of this area was used to either grow barley or as grazing land for sheep.
 There were, however, a few areas where vegetables were grown.

 Sports

 Ethnikos Assia (Greek: Εθνικός 'Ασσιας) is a Cyprus football team currently playing in the Cypriot Third Division.
 The team was established in Assia, Famagusta, but since the Turkish invasion of 1974, Ethnikos became a refugee team.
 The club is now based in the capital Nicosia and play their home games at the Makario.
 The club has played three times in the first division, the last time was during the 2001-02 season.
-A second team established in Asha, "Omonia", ceased to exist following the invasion.
+A second team established in Assia, "Omonia", ceased to exist following the invasion.